NCEAS/metacat/docs/user/metacat/source/semantic-annotation.rst

 	 	}

 ::

+Index Fields
+_________________

+Currently, these dynamic, multi-valued string fields allow us to index the new semantic content without changing the SOLR schema.
+They are multi-valued because they will store the entire class subsumption hierarchy (up) for any matching concepts and because they will store annotations from the same metadata resources for different attributes.
+	* ``characteristic_sm`` - indexes the oboe:Characteristic[s] for oboe:Measurement[s] in the datapackage
+	* ``standard_sm`` - indexes the oboe:Standard[s] for oboe:Measurement[s] in the datapackage

 Example
 _______

-Continuing with example model, these concepts would be indexed for the data attributes.
+Continuing with example model, these concepts would be indexed for the data attributes described in the datapackage metadata.

 +---------------------------+-------------------+---------------------+-------------------------------------------------------------------------------------+
 | Object                    |  Field Name       | Field Type          |                                                Value                                |